 Back in the day, we dreamed about home consoles beating arcade-machine graphics.
 Then it was all about seeing how long it would take PCs to flatten console graphics.
 Now we're in the big race to see how long it'll take phones to outdo the consoles.

 Want a movie in three seconds?
 Done.
 Fancy that Spotify album but not sure if you've got time to download it?
 It's already happened in the time it took to read that sentence.
 Not only is that mind-bendingly fast, it's about ten times quicker than your old computer hard drive could even save stuff.
-Good job tomorrow’s phones will use Flash memory that can write in hyperspeed.

 - Looking for a great read on the latest gadgets and tech?
 T3 magazine has it all - click here to subscribe now (opens in new tab).